Standard Model: Fermions

-Each member of a generation has greater mass than the corresponding particle of any generation before it.
-The first-generation charged particles do not decay, hence all ordinary (baryonic) matter is made of such particles.
-Specifically, all atoms consist of electrons orbiting around atomic nuclei, ultimately constituted of up and down quarks.
-On the other hand, second- and third-generation charged particles decay with very short half-lives and are observed only in very high-energy environments.
+The Standard Model includes 12 elementary particles of spin 1/2, known as fermions.
+Fermions respect the Pauli exclusion principle, meaning that two identical fermions cannot simultaneously occupy the same quantum state in the same atom.
+Each fermion has a corresponding antiparticle, which are particles that have corresponding properties with the exception of opposite charges.
+Fermions are classified based on how they interact, which is determined by the charges they carry, into two groups: quarks and leptons.
+Within each group, pairs of particles that exhibit similar physical behaviors are then grouped into generations (see the table).
+Each member of a generation has a greater mass than the corresponding particle of generations prior.
+Thus, there are three generations of quarks and leptons.
+As first-generation particles do not decay, they comprise all of ordinary (baryonic) matter.
+Specifically, all atoms consist of electrons orbiting around the atomic nucleus, ultimately constituted of up and down quarks.
+On the other hand, second- and third-generation charged particles decay with very short half-lives and can only be observed in high-energy environments.
 Neutrinos of all generations also do not decay, and pervade the universe, but rarely interact with baryonic matter.